icarlyfanclub/badnaturalselection/README.md

 made with LÖVE

-to run it you have to:
+to run it you have to do these very complicated steps:

-1 - have löve2d installed (https://love2d.org/)
+1 - have löve2d installed (you can download it here https://love2d.org/)

 2 - download the project files